hsanroman/NST-Manager/README.md

 ## What's New
  * **NEW**: In-app HTML help pages
  * **NEW**: All new polling logic (Also switched to Cron scheduling)
  * **NEW**: Support for sending commands from multiple devices by using Queuing of commands to help prevent being rate-limited by Nest.
+(Thanks @E_sch)
  * **NEW**: Custom device naming during new device installs.
- * **UPDATED**:Fresh nest device tile designs :smile: (These may cause some controversy and be asked to be reverted back)
+ * **UPDATED**:Fresh device tile designs :smile: (These may cause some controversy and be asked to be reverted back) (On first load of the device it may take a few seconds to render the tiles)
  * **NEW**: Weather Device that will be updated with the rest of the devices so using a polling app to update the weather is no longer necessary.
+(Thanks @desertblade)
  * **NEW**: Nest Automation Child (BETA) app as a place to turn thermostats off based on contacts open/closed, outside weather temps, and remote sensor support.
- * **UPDATED**: Much more transparent install process.
+ * **UPDATED**: Much more transparent error handling during the install process.
 The App will alert you in the app with a push notification and very clearly in the live logs in the IDE.
- *It performs tests on the following:*
+ 	It performs tests on the following:

-	 * Verify OAuth is enabled
+	 * Verify's that OAuth is enabled for the SmartApp
-	 * That the device handlers are installed and published
+	 * The Device Handlers are installed and published
-	 * That your ST account has proper Zip-Code associated with it.
+	 * That your SmartThings account contains a proper Zip-Code.
-	 * It also notifies you when you are uninstalling that it can't remove the devices because they are being used by other apps/routines
+	 * When uninstalling it will notify you that it can't remove the devices because they are being used by other apps/routines.

- * There are way to many subtle changes to list.
+ * There are also way to many subtle changes to list.

 ## Links
 #### [GitHub Project Issues Link](https://github.com/tonesto7/nest-manager/issues)